Ibrahim-Hassan74/Fawry-Internship/README.md

 # Shopping App - Fawry Internship Challenge

-This is a console-based Java application simulating an e-commerce shopping system, built for the Fawry Quantum Internship challenge.
+This is a console-based Java application simulating an e-commerce shopping system, built for the Fawry Internship challenge.

 ## 🔍 Description

 The application allows a customer to log in or register, view and purchase products, and proceed to checkout with full validation, shipping, and receipt generation.

 This project goes beyond the base requirements by adding an interactive user experience and simulating real-world e-commerce behaviors.

 ---